Eldon Millar: Military career

 Millar was commissioned the Royal Engineers on 14 October 1994.
 After serving as commanding officer of 33 Engineer Regiment (EOD), he became head of Army Engagement and Communications in October 2019 and Defence Services Secretary in 2022.
+He is currently deputy commander, NATO Rapid Deployable Corps – Italy.

-He was appointed a Member of the Order of the British Empire in March 2010 and received the Queen's Commendation for Valuable Service in March 2016.
+He was appointed Member of the Order of the British Empire in March 2010 and received the Queen's Commendation for Valuable Service in March 2016.
+He was appointed Commander of the Royal Victorian Order (CVO) in September 2024 upon relinquishing his role as Defence Services Secretary.